christinelebxsci/Sudoku-Puzzle-Generator/README.md

 # Sudoku-Puzzle-Generator
-Project: Sudoku Puzzle Generator
+Project title: Sudoku Puzzle Generator

-Christine Le
+Student name: Christine Le

 Short description: This project generates a board of a solved Sudoku puzzle with 9 boxes.